Cristhan11/Parental_Wifi/docs/BACKGROUND_JOBS_PARSE_NETWORK_LOGS.md

 ## What Is This Job?

 The `ParseNetworkLogs` job is a background job that periodically parses network traffic logs to extract browsing history and create BrowsingLog records.
-It reads tcpdump or iptables log files, extracts HTTP requests, matches them to devices by MAC address, and stores the browsing history in the database.
+It reads DNS log files (from dnsmasq), extracts domain names from DNS queries, matches them to devices by IP address, and stores the browsing history in the database.

 **File Location**: `app/Jobs/ParseNetworkLogs.php`